lexman/tuttle/doc/tutorial_errors.md

 ```

 Tuttle has noticed the change.
 Before running the necessary *processes*, it cleans the workspace by deleting all the
-*resources* that no longer fit with the current workflow.

-So in our case, `characters_count.dat` is not valid any more because we have just changed the process that
+*resources* that no longer fit with the current workflow : `characters_count.dat` is not valid any more because we have
-produces it.
-And `characters_count.png` and `characters_count.csv` will be re-processed because they depend on the
+changed the process that produces it.
+And `characters_count.png` and `characters_count.csv` will be re-processed
-former.
+because they depend on the former.

 Eventually, all the resources are up to date and coherent with your code.

 By the way, do you remember this colleague who wanted a spreadsheet.
-It cost us no effort to mail him the update !
+Without any effort, we are ready to mail him the
+update !

 ## Include bad guys

-After a discussion with your teammates, you should count bad guys too, to have a reference.
-Michel is going to work on
+After a discussion with your teammates, you agreed you should count bad guys too, to have a reference.
+You
-that.
+colleague Michel will be in charge of that task.

 So he checks out the code from the repository on his own computer and changes the list of people to count :

     file://characters_count.dat <- file://Les_trois_mousquetaires.txt !# python
         # -*- coding: utf8 -*-
-        names = ["Athos", "Porthos", "Aramis", "d'Artagnan", "Richelieu"]
+        names = ["Athos", "Porthos", "Aramis", "d'Artagnan", "Richelieu", "Rochefort"]
         with open('characters_count.dat', 'w') as f_out:
             with open('Les_trois_mousquetaires.txt') as f_in:
                 content_low = f_in.read().lower()